ABC Board Election 2020

 Jessica Linville-LeRoy, Ph.D., E.I. expertise ranges from lab-scale anaerobic digestion optimization studies to full-scale digester operation focused on high-strength industrial wastewater, and fats, oils and grease (FOG) co-digestion.

 She currently works at Mendota Agri-Products as the Technical Director of Sustainable Solutions where she established lab-scale digesters, rebuilt their 2.4M gallon lagoon digester and optimized high-strength industrial wastewater co-digestion.
 Previously, she owned Nullam Consulting, LLC focused on digester optimization.
-She has conducted research at both Oak Ridge National Laboratory focused on increasing microbial robustness and Argonne National Laboratory focused increasing the in-situ methane content during anaerobic digestion of food waste and sewage sludge utilizing biochar.
+She has conducted research at both Oak Ridge National Laboratory focused on increasing microbial robustness and Argonne National Laboratory focused on increasing the in-situ methane content during anaerobic digestion of food waste and sewage sludge utilizing biochar.
 While at Argonne National Laboratory she conducted BMP studies and scaled her research from 1L semi-continuous digesters to a 100,000 gallon 3-phase anaerobic digester system at an industry partner’s facility.
 She has also participated in the Department of Energy funded Energy I-Corps entrepreneurial program twice where she developed a large industry network.
 She has collaborated on 14 peer-reviewed journal articles and has presented 30 platform presentations.
 She has a B.S. in Chemical Engineering, magna cum laude, from the University of South Florida and a Ph.D. in Environmental Engineering, summa cum laude, from the University of Tennessee.

 View Jessica's Statement